cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 You can modify your number of processors accordingly matching your hardware infrastructure.

 For example, entering the number `3` will produce a 1920x1440 photo because 640x480 times 3 is 1920x1440.
+The user enters this number after starting execution of the program, when a prompt appears, asking for a value.
-Then, the program should output a visualization of a Julia data set as a png image.
+Then, after input, the program should output a visualization of a Julia data set as a png image.

 # Simple MPI Example Programs